Who can reach World Test Championship final? India, Australia and South Africa the frontrunners to make Lord's

 If you lose a game, you leave with nothing.

-Team can lose points for over-rate infringements, as England and Australia did during The 2023 Ashes.
+Teams can lose points for over-rate infringements, as England and Australia did during The 2023 Ashes and, most recently, the series-opening Test between Stokes' side and New Zealand.

-England were deducted a whopping 19 points in total for slow over-rates in the first, second, fourth and fifth Tests.
+England were deducted a whopping 19 points in total for slow over-rates in the first, second, fourth and fifth Tests of last year's Ashes, while their indiscretion in Christchurch cost them a further three - taking their total to a staggering 22 overall.

-Watch the second Test between South Africa and Sri Lanka, live on Sky Sports Cricket and Sky Sports Main Event from 7.30am Thursday.
+Watch the second Test between South Africa and Sri Lanka, in Gqeberha, live on Sky Sports Cricket and Sky Sports Main Event from 7.30am, Thursday.